radareorg/radare.org/gsoc/2018/ideas.md

 - maijin

 ### Assess requirements for midterm/final evaluation
-- 1st term: Managed to separate seeks between differents widgets and has a PoC for debugging.
+- 1st term: Managed to separate seeks between different widgets and has a PoC for debugging.
 - 2nd term: Fully working debugger with multiple IO, and fully working debugger widgets.
 - Final term: Emulation support is complete, every debugging widget is fully implemented and documentation is done.